 Quantification: one to many, necessary (1,n:0,1)

-Scope note: This property identifies the E18 Physical Thing or things that have ceased to exist due to a E81 Transformation.
+Scope note: This property identifies the instance or instances E18 Physical Thing that have ceased to exist due to an instance of E81 Transformation.

 The item that has ceased to exist and was replaced by the result of the Transformation.
-The continuity between both items, the new and the old, is expressed by the link to the common Transformation.
+The continuity between both items, the new and the old, is expressed by the links to the common instance of E81 Transformation.

 Examples: